HumanCellAtlas/metadata-schema/docs/structure.md

 Significant experimental diversity is expected.
 Our methods for iterating metadata must allow for both the flexible capture of new data variants (e.g. new experimental assays), as well as the subsequent easy adoption of new schema as methods reach common usage.
 Any data contributor should always be able to add arbitrary additional fields to the metadata objects without causing process failure.

-### Separation of (metadata) Concerns
+### Separation of (metadata) concerns

 It must be possible to separate different concerns related to metadata.
 For example, the metadata validation process should be driven by the schema, and depend only on having access to the schema, not the particular content of the schema or its semantics.
 Similarly, it should be possible to store the metadata on disk without understanding its syntax or semantics.

-## Recording the Standards
+## Recording the standards

 The schema will be stored as a series of individual documents which are related to entities and modules associated with them e.g project.json, assay.json, sample.json.
 These documents should be stored in a single versioned control repository alongside any documentation about the schema, the meaning of their contents or the update process.

-The schemas and documentation will be stored in [metadata-schema GitHub repo](https://github.com/HumanCellAtlas/metadata_schema) in the HumanCellAtlas GitHub organisation.
+The metadata schemas are maintained in the [metadata-schema repo](https://github.com/HumanCellAtlas/metadata_schema/json_schema) in the Human Cell Atlas GitHub organisation.

-Using GitHub, anyone will be able to propose changes to the schema through git pull requests but only a specified list of committers will be allowed to approve the pull requests and issue new versions of the metadata standards.
+Using GitHub, anyone will be able to propose changes to the schema through pull requests.
+Only a specified list of committers will be allowed to approve pull requests and issue new versions of the metadata standards.

 ## Stakeholders